Dievole Chianti Classico DOCG 2014, Tuscany, Italy. 13.5%

 I have tried Dievole wines before, but not recently.
 My old tasting notes say they were good.
-However, I found their Chianti Classico was made in a modern oaked “international” style, blending Sangiovese with Cabernet Sauvignon and Merlot.
-This style has consumer appeal.
-Personally, I prefer something more traditional.
+However, I found their Chianti Classico was a modern style; Sangiovese with Cabernet Sauvignon and Merlot in new French oak.
+While this style has international appeal, personally, I prefer something more traditional.

-I hadn’t realised that Dievole changed hands in 2012.
-The new owners made a complete u-turn in their winegrowing philosophy, with stunning impact.
-Their revised Chianti Classico is a great example.
+Dievole changed hands in 2012.
+As a result, the new owners made a complete u-turn in their winegrowing philosophy, with stunning impact.

-In 2013, Dievole started working with Alberto Antonini, a Tuscan-born oenologist and one of the top five wine consultants in the world according to Decanter magazine.
-He specialises in helping wineries discover their individuality and make wines designed to show a sense of place, known as terroir.
-Antonini’s vision is for authenticity.
-Now Dievole has:
+In 2013, Dievole started working with Alberto Antonini.
+He’s a Tuscan-born oenologist and one of the top five wine consultants in the world according to Decanter magazine.
+He specialises in helping wineries discover individuality and make wines designed to show their sense of place.
+In short, Antonini’s vision is authenticity.
+To achieve this, Dievole has: